TQGameDesign/Practise/README.md

 # Practise

-This is a practise project to test GitHub
+This is a practise project to test GitHub.